AWS Partner Network (APN) Blog

 In the example above, we have described a case where the task is set up from the UI, and executed on a scheduled basis from DGCL or the REST API.
 It’s also possible to do all the steps from policy creation to task definition purely from DGCL or the REST API.

-This post has focused on detecting and protecting sensitive data at the element level in Amazon S3 with DgSecure.
+This post has focused on detecting and protecting sensitive data at the element level in Amazon S3 with PK Protect Data Store Manager (DSM).

-DgSecure supports a wide range of targets besides Amazon S3 in both the cloud and on-premises.
-On AWS, DgSecure supports Amazon Redshift and Amazon RDS detection and protection in addition to S3.
-DgSecure also supports monitoring of access to sensitive data, and automation of back-end processing for GDPR data subject right of access and right to erasure.
+PK Protect DSM supports a wide range of targets besides Amazon S3 in both the cloud and on-premises.
+On AWS, PK Protect DSM supports Amazon Redshift and Amazon RDS detection and protection in addition to S3.